 Most of the development translation work of TWB is delivered through the Translators without Borders Workspace, a managed, crowd-sourced community connecting qualified translators directly with our non-profit partners.
 The Workspace allows swift and accurate translation of educational materials, medical information, human rights information and more – vital information for those who need it in their own languages.
 Projects are submitted by pre-approved NGO partners and picked up by a translator in about 15 minutes or less.
 This work allows our partners to reach more people with more information in every corner of the world.

-Over the past four years TWB has grown from working in a few core languages to translating 180 language pairs in 2015, and working with a over 3,200 volunteer translators via the Workspace.
-In 2015 alone, 214 aid organizations received 7 million translated words through 780 projects.
+Over the past five years, TWB has grown from working in a few core languages to translating 122 language pairs in 2016 and working with over 3,800 volunteer translators via the Workspace.
+In 2016 alone, 228 aid organizations received 10 million translated word to support their projects and to amplify the impact of their work.
 The TWB Workspace is generously engineered and managed by Proz.com.

 - Simple Words for Health